akileshjayakumar/Random-Password-Generator/README.md

 # [Password Generator Project](https://akileshjayakumar.github.io/password-generator/)

-## Introduction

-Welcome to the Password Generator Project!
-This web application showcases my web development expertise by providing a practical and user-friendly tool for generating secure passwords.
-Developed using HTML, CSS, and JavaScript, it delivers a dynamic user experience designed to meet diverse security needs.

 ## Key Features

 - **Customizable Password Length**: Users can specify the desired length of their passwords, enhancing security.